rogerHuntGauntlet/Second-Brain/Innovation Ethics/proposal/Final_Draft/o3try.md

  Shapiro, C., & Varian, H. R. (1998). *Information Rules: A Strategic Guide to the Network Economy*.
 Harvard Business Press.
 In this influential text, the authors present a strategic framework for navigating the network economy.
 They articulate the "rules" of information economics and explain how these principles impact competitive strategy, marking the book as a fundamental primer on the business implications of digital information flows.

- Smith, R., Jones, K., & Brown, T. (2023).
-Measuring platform transformation through algorithmic systems. *Journal of Technology Management, 45*(2), 234–256.
-This study focuses on developing quantitative measures to assess the transformation of platforms through algorithmic systems.
-By introducing a diagnostic framework, the authors gauge whether technological enhancements translate into genuine innovation or simply represent optimized and routine modifications, thereby contributing to a nuanced understanding of digital transformation.